Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Experiments and Results

 \subsubsection{Atomic Action Detection}

 We first evaluate the impact of using different region proposal networks for the action detection tasks.
-Table~\ref{tab:action-regions} contains the results of testing TAPIS's atomic action detection performance and our proposed \textit{region classification head} with region features provided by multiple transformer-based architectures.
-We also report the number of parameters and floating point operations of those region proposal architectures.
-The results demonstrate that performance in atomic action detection increases proportionally to instrument detection or segmentation performance.
-This relation occurs since higher-quality region proposals provide a broader instrument location recall and better recognition insights in their features, leading to increased action detection and recognition capabilities.
-Additionally, we observe that using \textit{TAPIS Frame}'s features with a ResNet50 backbone achieves a comparable performance to DINO's features with a SwinL backbone.
-These results highlight the impact of segmentation approaches as they provide finer-grained features with detailed cues of instruments' shapes and poses that improve TAPIS's understanding of the actions that those instruments perform.
-On top of that, for all the experiments, we used the pretrained weights in phase recognition as we observed that these learned models provided better results for atomic action detection.
+The results in Table~\ref{tab:action-regions} demonstrate that atomic action detection performance increases with instrument detection or segmentation performance, as higher-quality region proposals increase instrument location recall and provide richer semantic region features for action recognition.
+Additionally, using \textit{TAPIS Frame}'s segmentation features with a ResNet50 backbone achieves comparable performance to DINO's detection features with a SwinL backbone, demonstrating the value of segmentation approaches in providing more detailed features with instrument shape cues that improve atomic action comprehension.